 Service Funders What it offers How is it different to Europe PMC?
 How is it similar to Europe PMC?
-PubMed / PubMed Central (PMC) The United States National Library of Medicine (NLM) and the National Institutes of Health (NIH) - PubMed consists of a database of citations and abstracts for more than 25 million biomedical articles. - PMC is an electronic full-text archive of over 3 million biomedical and life sciences journals and online books.
+PubMed / PubMed Central (PMC) The United States National Library of Medicine (NLM) and the National Institutes of Health (NIH) - PubMed consists of a database of citations and abstracts for more than 29 million 18 biomedical articles PMC is an electronic full-text archive of 5.5 million 18 biomedical and life sciences journals and online books.
 PubMed and PMC are separate resources while Europe PMC provides a single search and point of access to PubMed, PMC, and an additional 5 million resources including patent records. - Allows users to search for and access research articles (abstracts and full text) - Provides access to citation metrics - Provides external links service - Allows users to access content through APIs - Allows bulk downloads Google Scholar Google A freely accessible search engine that indexes the full text or metadata from scholarly literature.
 It enables searches across many disciplines, and across sources including articles, theses, books, abstracts and court opinions.
 Unlike Europe PMC, it does not provide materials on an open access basis, but it is broader in scope.
-It does not support APIs either. - Allows users to search for and access research articles (abstracts and full text) - Allows authors to link their publications to their ORCID - Provides web-based user support OpenAire European FP7 programme European it is also built on a fully open source infrastructure framework, enabling third-party users to customise and extend its functionality.
-OpenAire can perform advanced research analytics on its platform, targeted at those monitoring funded research. - Allows users to search for and access research articles (abstracts and full text) - Allows the user to access related publications, data and funders - Allows the author to link their publication to ORCID, associated data sets and funders - Allows users to access content through APIs - Allows bulk downloads - Provides user support via an online helpdesk Web of Science Subscription- based (run by Clarivate analytics) Scientific citation indexing service, drawing on books, peer reviewed journals, original articles and abstracts.
-Also provides links to full texts.
-Unlike Europe PMC, Web of Science is a subscription service.
-It also covers all disciplines. - Allows users to search for and access research articles (abstracts and full text) - Links to funder information, related data and citation metrics
+It does not support APIs either. - Allows users to search for and access research articles (abstracts and full text) - Allows authors to link their publications to their ORCID - Provides web-based user support European FP7 programme European FP7 programme Infrastructure that aggregates open access publications and research data catalogues, as well as linking them to funding streams It is also built on a fully open source infrastructure framework, enabling third-party users to customise and extend its functionality.
+OpenAire can perform advanced research analytics on its platform, targeted at those monitoring funded research. - Allows users to search for and access research articles (abstracts and full text) - Allows the user to access related publications, data and funders -Allows the author to link their publication to ORCID, associated data sets and funders - Allows users to access content through APIs - Allows bulk downloads - Provides user support via an online helpdesk Web of Science Subscription- based (run by Clarivate analytics) Scientific citation indexing service, drawing on books, peer reviewed journals, original articles and Unlike Europe PMC, Web of Science is a subscription service.
+It also covers all disciplines. - Allows users to search for and access research articles (abstracts and full text)